Skip to content

 fialr

+Every file is enriched by local AI that learns from your corpus.
 Every operation is logged to an append-only ledger.
 Every file is hash-verified before and after modification.
 Nothing moves without a dry-run review first.

 Content hash as identity